snlabs-tech/SN-Corporate-Rating-Model-V2/README.md

 - `compute_distress_notches(fin_t0, altman_z)`
   - Applies **distress hardstops** based on `interest_coverage`, `dscr`, and `altman_z`, using `DISTRESS_BANDS` and `MAX_DISTRESS_NOTCHES`.
-  - Returns total **notch downgrades** and a dict of triggered ratios.
+  - Returns total **notch downgrades** and a dictionary listing which distress ratios breached their thresholds and what values they had.

 - `compute_final_rating(...)`
   End‑to‑end engine: